MoarVM/MoarVM/docs/gc.markdown

 ## How Collection Is Started
 For collection to begin, all threads must be paused.
 The thread that wishes to initiate a collection races to set the in_gc flag in the MVM_Instance struct.
-If it suceeds, it then visits all other threads and flags that they must suspend execution and do a GC run.
-If it fails, then it was at a GC-safe point anyway, so just waits for everyone else to be.
+If it succeeds, it then visits all other threads and flags that they must suspend execution and do a GC run.
+If it fails, then it was at a GC-safe point anyway, so it just waits for everyone else to be.

 At each GC-safe point, threads check in their thread-context struct to see if a GC run needs to be started.
 It indicates that it has paused, and then proceeds